Royal Consort Gyeongmok Hyeon-Bi: Early life and background

 She was born as the second daughter and third child of Yi Ja-rim and Princess Consort Gaeseong of the Gim clan into the Cheongju Yi clan.
 She was the younger sister of Consort Wonjil, Hyeonjong of Goryeo's 9th wife.

 Yi Ja-rim made achievements such as suppressing the rebellion and building Naseong in Gaegyeong, which was destroyed during Goryeo–Khitan War by the Liao Dynasty, later was given surname "Wang" by King Hyeonjong with the name as "Ga-do".
 However, in 1033 (the 2nd year of King Deokjong), when Ga-do's tough policy against the Khitan was rejected by other officials, Wang then retired from politics, and her position was shaken.

 Palace life

-In 1030, she bore him one daughter.
+In 1030, they had a daughter.
 On 7 October 1031, she become Deokjong's queen consort and was honored as Consort Hyeon.
 Although Wang was Deokjong's first wife and queen consort, in 1034 Deokjong lifted Hyeonjong of Goryeo's daughter, Queen Gyeongseong as his second wife and new queen consort.
 In that same year, Wang Ga-do died and Deokjong died not long after his death.